Where is the Lava?

 If you're heading to Hawaii's Big Island, then one of the first questions you may have is, 'Where is the lava?
 I want to see lava!
 Wait, or is it magma?'
 First, yes, typically, it's lava you're looking for - lava is anything that's erupted from the volcano (to the surface), and it comes in two flavors, Pahoehoe and A`a.
 You can read more about the two lava types on our Hawaii Geology page.
 If it's still within the volcano, it's known as magma.

-Photo above is a USGS photo of the 2022 Mauna Loa eruption by M. Patrick
+The top photo above is a USGS photo of the previous Kilauea Eruption.

 Kilauea Eruption Updates